 Use this data to streamline your mobile optimized pages.
 Keep content tight, brief and to the point.
 Use sub headers and bullet points for easy, quick scanning.

-So if you can keep an eye on time on site/page, bounce rate and tracking your mobile activity you'll have a good overview of your site's productivity.
-You don't have to be a geek to be good at Google analytics tracking.
+So if you can keep an eye on time on site/page, bounce rate and tracking your mobile activity you’ll have a good overview of your site’s productivity.
+You don’t have to be a geek to be good at Google analytics tracking.
+Get professional assistance with the help of Google Analytics tracking services.

 Do you need to set your business up with Google Analytics?